noasiegel/Bikesharing/README.md

 ## Summary

 Overall, the results show us two major trends: one, males use bikesharing options more frequently, and are also more likely to be a subscriber to the service as opposed to a one-time user.
 Two, bikesharing is very popular during traditional commute hours of the weekday.
 This indicates that bikesharing is a viable option for many people to use in place of other public transit or a car.
-However, based on usage on the weekends, bikesharing is a widely used transportation option of for leisure activities.
+However, based on usage on the weekends, bikesharing is a widely used transportation option for leisure activities.

 Two additional visualizations that I would recommend for future analysis include: